Johannes Hoff Thorup

-Johannes Hoff Thorup (born 19 February 1989) is a Danish professional football manager who was most recently the head coach of EFL Championship club Norwich City.
+Johannes Hoff Thorup (born 19 February 1989) is a Danish professional football manager who is currently the head coach of Austrian Bundesliga club Rapid Wien.

 Career

 Thorup played youth football at Frederiksberg and AB, but never played as a senior.
 Instеаd, he took up youth coaching at AB in 2012.

 In 2015, he became youth coach at Nordsjælland and was promoted to assistant to Flemming Pedersen in 2021 On 7 January 2023, he was made manager of the club, succeeding Pedersen.

 On 30 May 2024, following the dismissal of previous manager David Wagner, Thorup was made the head coach of EFL Championship club Norwich City on a three-year contract.
 On 22 April 2025, Thorup was sacked following a poor run of form, wherein Norwich suffered six defeats from eight matches, with the club failing to make the season's play-offs.

+On 30 December 2025, he was announced as the new manager of Austrian Football Bundesliga club Rapid Wien.